Apocalypse (video game): Reception

 Jeff Gerstmann of GameSpot praised the game's gameplay as a shooter while criticising the voice acting for lacking any feeling and variety.
-Next Generation called it "an action title that is average at best.
-There really is nothing new or innovative here.
-And in this fourth generation of PlayStation games, this is simply not acceptable".
+In contrast, Next Generation called it "average", saying that the title did not bring anything new to its shooter genre.
 In Japan, where the game was ported and published by Success on September 22, 1999, Famitsu gave it a score of 22 out of 40.